 Determine Eligibility

-How do I determine if my client is eligible for LIHEAP/ECAP?
+How do AFS field staff determine if client is eligible for energy assistance?

 Household

-My client’s mother was released from the hospital recently and moved in to her house so she can assist her.
+The client’s mother was released from the hospital recently and moved into her house so she can assist her.
 Can her mother be considered a part of the LIHEAP household?

 Yes.
-In this instance, the client’s mother is considered a member of her LIHEAP household.
-Therefore, her income and resource are also considered for the household LIHEAP eligibility.
+In this instance, the client’s mother is a member of her LIHEAP household.
+Therefore, her income is also considered for the household LIHEAP eligibility.

 No. The client’s son must be included as a part of her LIHEAP household.
-His income and resource are also counted for the household LIHEAP eligibility.
+His income is also counted for the household LIHEAP eligibility.

 LIHEAP & ECAP

-Can my client receive both LIHEAP and ECAP payment assistance?
+Can the client receive both LIHEAP and ECAP payment assistance?

 Long-Term Care

-No. LIHEAP cannot provide assistance to this type of housing facilities and payment cannot be made on a corporation’s utility account.
+No. The Energy Assistance program may not provide assistance to this type of housing facilities and payment may not be made on a corporation’s utility account.

 Refrigerators

-Does LIHEAP help with the cost of refrigerators?
+Does energy assistance help with the cost of refrigerators?

 No. LIHEAP does not pay for refrigerators or any other household appliances.